 NOTE: It is highly recommended that those interested in the PASC should apply for the MS in Educational Leadership and Administration degree.
 Coursework for both the MS and the PASC is the same, except for one additional course (EDAD 567-Project) taken in a fifth semester for completion of the MS. Students enrolled in the combined program are able to drop the MS (opt out of Project) if they wish.
 Those enrolled in the PASC only program may be unable to add the MS later.

 Clear Administrative Services Credential (CASC)

-California State University, Fullerton, has embedded a fully accredited Clear Administrative Services Credential (formerly the Tier II credential) within the Doctor of Education (Ed.D.) in Educational Leadership Program.
-Students may begin their Clear Credential simultaneously with the Fall start of the Ed.D. program (apply for the program in the Spring prior to the Fall start date).
+California State University, Fullerton, has a fully accredited Clear Administrative Services Credential (formerly the Tier II credential) which is stand alone or embedded within the Doctor of Education (Ed.D.) in PreK-12 Leadership Program.
+Students may begin the CASC in the Fall semster.

 *Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
 For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
 The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
 Information concerning licensure and credentialing requirements are available within programs or departments.